-Another option for dogs is to use a combination tablet containing febantel/pyrantel/praziquantel at the standard deworming dose (15.0 mg/kg of febantel, 14.4 mg/kg pyrantel, 5.0 mg/kg praziquantel) repeated once daily for three days.
-This treatment is licensed for dogs in most European countries and countries outside the EU.
+Another option is the use of a combination of febantel/pyrantel/praziquantel at the standard deworming dose (15.0 mg/kg of febantel, 14.4 mg/kg pyrantel, 5.0 mg/kg praziquantel for dogs; 12.5 mg/kg febantel, 12.0 mg/kg pyrantel, 4.16 mg/kg praziquantel for cats) repeated once daily for 3 days (dogs) or 5 days (cats).
+This treatment is licensed for dogs in most European countries and countries outside the EU, but the manufacturer's claim does not include Giardia infections.

-A therapy control should be carried out with one of the above-mentioned methods approximately 5 days after treatment ends.
-If the sample remains positive AND if the clinical symptoms persist treatment should be continued.
-Often, reinfection can occur immediately after treatment therefore it is advisable to inform the pet owner that recurrences are possible or even likely.
-Other reasons for apparent treatment failure include co-infections or other underlying disease, which should be addressed, or by incomplete parasite removal following treatment.
-Drug resistance against metronidazole has been described in human isolates.
-Long-lasting success of treatment is often hampered by reinfection pressure from the contaminated environment, thus additional measures to reduce infection pressure are critical.
-Shampooing dogs and perhaps cats (e.g. with a product containing chlorhexidine digluconate) at the beginning and the end of antiprotozoal treatment may assist in reducing re-infections.
+A therapy control should be carried out with one of the above-mentioned methods after the last treatment but before the onset of the patent period, i.e. no longer than 3 days, to enable differentiation between persistent infections and reinfections.
+If the sample remains positive AND, if the clinical signs persist, treatment should be continued.
+Reinfection can occur immediately after treatment, therefore it is advisable to inform the pet owner, breeder or caretaker that recurrences are possible, or even likely.
+Other reasons for apparent "treatment failure" include co-infections or other underlying disease, which should be addressed, or by incomplete parasite removal following treatment.
+Drug resistance against metronidazole and albendazole (a benzimidazole) has been described in human isolates.
+Long-lasting treatment success is often hampered by reinfection pressure from the contaminated environment.
+Thus, additional measures to reduce infection pressure are critical.
+Shampooing dogs and perhaps cats (e.g. with a product containing chlorhexidine digluconate) at the beginning and the end of antiprotozoal treatment may assist in reducing reinfections.
+To support the clinical resolution of giardiosis, reduction of carbohydrate intake in the diet is recommended, as excessive carbohydrates may promote growth of potentially pathogenic bacteria, such as clostridia, in the intestinal microbiota.
+Instead, a diet rich in highly digestible protein may be preferable.
+Dietary changes should be implemented case by case.